 - Draw diagrams quickly to visualise problems.

-- Use the calculator efficiently for longer questions requiring mathematical calculations
+- Use the calculator efficiently for longer questions requiring mathematical calculations.

 - Begin practice questions with a focus on accuracy and understanding the solving process, then focus on timing.